Developing a marine spatial plan on Washington’s Pacific Coast

 - Address the impacts of climate change.

 Washington is examining the potential impacts of climate change through its work with NOAA Northwest Fisheries Science Center as it conducts Integrated Ecosystem Assessments (IEA) along the state’s Pacific Coast in the California Current.
 Through an IEA, NOAA studies the vulnerability of Washington’s marine ecosystems and the impacts of climate change on those ecosystems.
-Additionally, NOAA is developing indicator models (abiotic, biotic, and human) for the state’s ecosystems and is using climate-based scenarios to examine the impacts of climate on these indicators.
-The information gathered from these assessments will help Washington understand and address the impacts of climate change in the final plan.
-A key recommendation from the 2016 draft policy recommendations of the Washington Coastal Marine Advisory Council is to encourage state agencies to continue to monitor coastal erosion and sea level rise in the region, and use this information to evaluate the long-term viability of proposed new uses prior to permit approvals.
+Additionally, NOAA developed indicator models (e.g., abiotic, biotic, and human) for the state’s ecosystems and used climate-based scenarios to examine the impacts of climate change on these indicators.
+The information gathered from these assessments was used to integrate climate change in the final plan, including how climate change will affect ecological resources, human communities, marine and coastal livelihoods, and traditional and cultural uses of the marine environment.
+The plan includes requirements for proposals of new ocean and coastal uses, including assessing how the project may impact the environment and how climate change may affect the project (e.g., evaluate how a specific project is likely to perform in light of projected sea level rise before issuing a permit).

-Thompson, K. & M. Morgan.
-2017.
+Thompson K, Morgan M. 2017.
 Developing a marine spatial plan on Washington’s Pacific Coast.
-Summary of a project of the Washington State Ocean Caucus.
-Retrieved from CAKE: www.cakex.org/case-studies/developing-marine-spatial-plan-washington%E2%...
-(Last updated February 2017)
+[Summary of a project of the Washington State Ocean Caucus.]
+Retrieved from CAKE: www.cakex.org/case-studies/developing-marine-spatial-plan-washington’s-pacific-coast (Last updated May 2021)